aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/README.md

   For more information on workflows, see the _Build, test, and deploy with workflows in Quokka_ section of the **Quokka User Guide**

 - Environment(s) - An abstraction of infrastructure resources for deploying applications.
-Environments can be used to organize deployment actions into a development, staging, or production environment.
+Environments can be used to organize deployment actions into a production or non-production environment.

   For more information on environments, see the _Organizing deployments using environments_ section in the **Quokka User Guide**